Mexico’s new migrant policy adds to Biden’s border woes

 [Migrant boy found wandering alone in Texas had been deported and kidnapped]

 Across town, the Rev. Hector Trejo, an Episcopalian priest, worries about how many people he can accommodate during the pandemic.
 He has set a 60-person limit at his shelter at Espiritu Santo church, half the usual capacity.
-In February, though, local authorities called to say 100 Haitians had just been expelled to Juarez.
+In February, though, local authorities called to say 100 Haitians had just been expelled to Juárez.
 Could he take half of them?

 “At that moment I had 53 people,” he said.
 “We broke our rules, by necessity.”
 Three more times last month, the number of migrants at the shelter swelled to more than 100.